-Worship is what God created us for.
+Being known by God and knowing him is what we were created for.
+This is worship.
 It is where we are most ourselves.
-God invites us to bring all of who we are - our doubts, our joys, our sorrows, the whole of our lives - to him as an offering of praise to him.
+So, we're invited by God to bring all that we are -- our doubts, joys, sorrows, the whole of our lives -- as an offering of praise and thanksgiving to him.

 Our community loves people, and it’s our desire to connect with you no matter where you’re at in life.
 We want people to feel safe and loved in a judgment-free atmosphere.
 In short, we want everyone to experience the love of Jesus whether they are long-time members of the community or just visiting.